-We will work with you to understand the long-term follow-up care that is required, provide guidance on the various available implant systems, what to expect from the process of receiving a cochlear implant, and the long-term follow-up care that will be needed.
+We will work with you to understand the long-term follow-up care that is required, provide guidance on the various available implant systems, what to expect from the process of receiving a cochlear implant.
 Our goal is to support you every step of the way through the decision-making process.

 What does cochlear implant surgery consist of?

-We also offer revision implant surgery for patients who’ve had cochlear implant surgery at another hospital that has failed.
+We also offer revision implant surgery for patients who have had cochlear implant surgery at another hospital that has failed.

 Why choose the C.S.
 Mott Children’s Hospital Cochlear Implant Program?